AzureAD/azure-activedirectory-library-for-ruby/samples/on_behalf_of_example/README.md

 2. Give this application permission to use the web application that you create in the next step.
 (You can't do this step until you've configured the Web Application.)
-3. In `web_app.rb`, fill in the tenant, client id and client secret fields.
+3. In `web_api.rb`, fill in the tenant, client id and client secret fields.

 ## Configuring the Web Application
 1. In the Azure portal, register a new Native Application.
 Take note of the